Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 #### Form Entry Requirements

-- Form was tested and responded as expected, email is required along with name and surmane
+- Form was tested and responded as expected, email is required along with name and surname.
-- The form method is set to "POST" and the action pushed the form to a formdump - https://formdump.codeinstitute.net/
+- The form method is set to "POST" and the action pushed the form to a formdump - https://formdump.codeinstitute.net/.

 # Bugs